 In this section you can find information on the hearings of submissions and further submissions on the Proposed Selwyn District Plan.

-- Check the latest provisional schedule of all the hearings [PDF, 100 KB]
+Check the latest provisional schedule of all the hearings.

 The hearings are being held at the Selwyn Health Hub on Norman Kirk Drive, Rolleston, which is opposite the Selwyn District Council offices.
 They commence at 9am each day and generally conclude at 5pm.

 Hearing Panel recommendations on each topic-based matter will not be released after each of the hearings.
 An overall recommendation report will be prepared once all the hearings are completed, and this will then be considered by the Council.
-The Council’s decision on the provisions and matters raised in submissions will therefore not be released until the end of 2022.
+The Council’s decision on the provisions and matters raised in submissions, including submissions on the Variation will therefore not be released until August 2023.

 This report provides the Hearings Panel with an overview of the District Plan Review, including higher order statutory requirements, what consultation was undertaken, key issues developed through the review and the hearings process.

 You can expect to hear from us 25 working days ahead of the scheduled hearing for the topic that your submission(s) falls under.
 At this stage we will advise you of key dates for the exchange of evidence and list of submissions to be considered at the hearing.
 You will then need to let us know at least 15 working days prior to the hearing if you still wish to be heard in relation to your topic.

 The Council has appointed a Hearings Panel with six independent commissioners of which two are iwi commissioners, and four councillors:

 - Rob van Voorthuysen (chair of the panel), Gary Rae (co-chair), Lindsay Daysh, Andrew Willis, Yvette Couch-Lewis, Raewyn Solomon